idaholab/POEM/doc/source/quickstart.rst

 * ``simTargets``: Targets of simulations that are used in the calibration.

 * ``expTargets``: Targets of experiments that are used in the calibration.
 Either variables or list of values.
+This node accepts the following attributes:

   * ``shape``: determine the number of targets and the number of experimental observations for each targets.
 For example, ``shape="3,2"`` will indicate 2 targets and 3 observations for each targets.
 While ``shape="10"`` will indicate one target with 10 observations.
 Omitting this optional attribute will result a single target with multiple observations instead.